barrettotte/IBMi-Book/docs/core/rpgle/free.md

 end-proc;

-// this subproc returns the difference of two integers as an integer dcl-proc subTwo;
+// this subprocedure returns the difference of two integers as an integer dcl-proc subTwo;
   dcl-pi subTwo int(10);
     num1 int(10) const;